 Truth Telling: Bringing Consistency to the Practice of Supporting People

-This is part 6 of 7 in TASH Training’s Fall 2014 series, Values-Based Leadership in Supported Living: Stepping Up to the Promise and the Spirit of the Home and Community Based Waiver
+This is part 5 of 6 in ANCOR and TASH’s Summer 2015 series, Stepping Up to the Promise and the Spirit of the Home and Community Based Waiver: Person-Centered Planning, Thinking, and Doing.

 About this presentation

-Lyle Romer will share his perspective on the factors most crucial to managing an agency that strives to embody the principles of person-centered planning and support.
+Lyle Romer and Jeff Strully will share their perspectives on the factors most crucial to managing an agency that strives to embody the principles of person-centered planning and support.

 As a result of this presentation, participants will be able to: